2021 vending machine locations

 We also work with local partners to ensure capacity and skills are developed at a local level.
 Local partners include:

-• Local non-government organisations (NGOs)
+• Local non-government organizations (NGOs)

 • Local and national government departments